Nyerguds/MobiusMapEditor/MANUAL.md

 ## Configuration

 The file "CnCTDRAMapEditor.exe.config" contains settings to customise the editor.
-This is what they do:
+This is what they do.

+Note that this listing is updated as I develop.
+If options mentioned in this list do not exist in the settings file, chances are they refer to features that are already implemented in the source code on GitHub, but not yet released in a new version to download.

 ### Using classic files:

 * **UseClassicFiles**: Disabled by default, so the editor can ask you for your C&C Remastered game folder, but if you don't own the Remaster, or prefer the classic graphics, simply set this to "True".
 * **ClassicPathTD** / **ClassicPathRA** / **ClassicPathSS**: Path to load the classic files from for each of the game types when running in Classic Files mode.
 If the directory entered in this cannot be found, this reverts to predefined subfolders under the editor's location; "Classic\TD" for Tiberian Dawn and Sole Survivor, and "Classic\RA" for Red Alert.
-If the data is not present at the given location, the editor will refuse to launch.
+If these folders are not found either, the editor will check if it is ran from the C&C Remastered folder, by checking for the existence of the classic folders inside the CNCDATA folder.
+If the data is not present at the given location, the editor will refuse to launch in classic mode.
 * **ClassicNoRemasterLogic**: Defaults to False.
 When enabled, using classic mode will make it stop doing remaster-specific checks (such as briefing screen constraints in RA) or use the Remaster's specific folders under Documents.
 * **ClassicProducesNoMetaFiles**: Defaults to False.
 Suppresses the creation of xml and thumbnail files for multiplayer maps when in Classic Files mode.

-This option will not only use the classic graphics, but will also load the classic game text from the respective game's 'CONQUER.ENG' file, and the Red Alert house colours from 'PALETTE.CPS'.
+Using classic files will not only use the classic graphics, but will also load the classic game text from the respective game's 'CONQUER.ENG' file, and the Red Alert house colours from 'PALETTE.CPS'.

-By default, these files are loaded from a "Classic" folder which is supplied along with the editor.
-The exact paths can be tweaked in the **ClassicPathTD/RA/SS** settings (see "Editor fine tuning" below).
-For the exact expected contents of the folders, see the "Classic files listing" section.
+The default "Classic\TD" and "Classic\RA" folders are supplied along with the editor, so it is immediately usable in classic mode.
+The contents of these folders were taken from the official freeware releases of the games, supplemented with some files from the Red Alert expansion packs.
+For the exact expected contents of the folders, see the "Classic files listing" section below.

-### DPI awareness fix

-* **EnableDpiAwareness**: Enable DPI awareness mode.
+### General editor options

-On some machines with high dpi monitors, people might have odd issues where the positioning of the indicators on the map doesn't correctly match the map tiles.
+* **EnableDpiAwareness**: On some machines with high dpi monitors, people might have odd issues where the positioning of the indicators on the map doesn't correctly match the map tiles.
 If this happens, enabling this option might fix the problem.
+* **ForceLanguage**: If empty or set to "None", in Remastered mode, the editor will attempt to use the language of the system to load the game assets, if it matches one of the translation that is available in the Remastered Collection.
+If you don't want this behaviour, this setting can be used to force the editor to use a specific language.
+Set it to "EN-US" for English.
+* **CheckUpdatesOnStartup**: Enabled by default.
+Will make the editor notify users if a new version is available.

 ### Mods: